ereppond/housing-recommender/README.md

 * date: date inquiry
 * year built: the year the house was built
 * floors: number of floors in the house
+* price: price of the house for sale
+* property type: townhouse, condo, home, etc

 ------